tonymamo/getpackup/src/pages/blog/2020-11-23-suv-sleeping-platform-a-diy-guide-to-sleeping-inside.md

 # **9. Other Considerations**

-If you want to take your car camping situation to another level, take a look at some of our other considerations:
+If you want to take your car camping situation to another level, take a look at some other great ways to improve this build:

 1. Using a folding foam mattress for your platform such as the [Milliard Full Tri Folding Mattress](https://www.amazon.ca/Milliard-Folding-Mattress-Removable-Non-Slip/dp/B00W67PAPK).
 The advantage to this mattress is the ability to fold it up for storage, but additionally, having the ability to fold a single section of the mattress up to allow the storage of coolers, water containers, and other camping/gear items on the rear of your platform while in transport.
 2. [Underbed storage containers](https://www.canadiantire.ca/en/pdp/sterilite-clearview-wheeled-tote-with-latch-58-l-1426058p.html#srp) can make quick work of storing car camping gear, activity gear, dry food, wet goods, and other things under the rear platform.
 I can have all my car camping gear/kitchen in them, which I actually store under my bed at home when not in use.
 3. [Under platform LED lighting](https://www.homedepot.ca/product/brilliant-evolution-wireless-led-puck-light-3-pack-with-remote/1001541054) is super super convenient when the sun goes down.
 Get 3 battery powered pucks, and place one under the tailgate end, and one under each side of the platform closest to the rear passenger doors.
 4. There are plenty of great [bug mesh options](https://www.amazon.ca/TFY-Universal-Side-Door-Square-Window-Sunshades/dp/B00YQO4X4U/ref=sr_1_3?dchild=1&keywords=car+door+bug+mesh&qid=1606113636&sr=8-3) out there to help you keep your windows throwing breeze in the summer months without letting in too many mosquitos.

-If you enjoyed this post and want to see more videos detailing the build of this platform, be sure to [follow our instagram page getpackup](https://www.instagram.com/getpackup/), where you can look through our highlights on this build.
+If you enjoyed this post and want to see more videos detailing the build of this platform, be sure to [follow our instagram page](https://www.instagram.com/getpackup/), where you can look through our highlights on this build.

 #### HAPPY CAMPING!